RWD: Responding to regulatory and drug development challenges

 This really goes back to patients.
 Patients, families and clinicians need good data to make informed health care decisions.
 Clinical trials only answer a subset of questions.
 And the patients we see in clinic represent very different types of patients with very different types of medical problems than patients who are able to enroll in a clinical trial.

 Let’s take cancer as an example.
 Someone once asked me why researchers can’t just enroll more patients in trials?
 We would love to, but less than 10% of cancer patients actually ever get enrolled in a clinical trial.
 And with the advent of new therapies like immunotherapy, the number of open trials continually increases.
 Up to 46% of oncology trials take more than two years to meet enrollment goals.
 This essentially means we don’t have enough patients to answer the questions we want to ask.
 Concurrently, oncology post-market commitments are accumulating faster than they can be fulfilled: the accumulation of regulatory debt is dramatic.
-Post-marketing commitments allow the FDA, physicians and patients to really understand how a drug works in patients, while still getting access to the drug early.
+Post-marketing commitments allow the FDA, physicians, and patients to really understand how a drug works in patients while still getting access to the drug early.

 What can we learn from real-world evidence use cases?